MonteTW/bcit-linux-assignment3-p2/README.md

 >**Why is it important to use a separate server block file instead of modifying the main `nginx.conf` file directly?**
 >
+>It is possible to serve multiple domains using `server` blocks.
 >By putting different `server` blocks in different files.
 This allows you to easily enable or disable certain sites.
 >
 >we can disable a site by unlink the active symbolic link: